 Carol also clarified that “Data quality and annotation accuracy are two different things” and are approached with different processes.
 Some of the panelists described methods of ensuring accuracy that are quite hands-on, including reaching out to authors, publishers and laboratories directly to fact-check information.

-On the related matter of quality control, Kambiz explained that his company, which specialises in genetics testing and personalised medicine, has a peer review process and maintains 30 curators on their team to ensure rigorous checking and double-checking for errors and omissions—plus some automated processes as well.
+Regarding quality control, Kambiz explained that his company, which specializes in genetics testing and personalised medicine, has a peer review process and maintains 30 curators on their team to ensure rigorous checking and double-checking for errors and omissions—plus some automated processes as well.

 Looking at the future of biocuration, AI and machine learning loom large.
 “It will enhance our work by making some bottom-level decisions for us,” suggested Sandra Orchard of the European Bioinformatics Institute, who doesn’t envision machine learning replacing manual curation.
 Although she imagines it becoming increasingly important as ML becomes more powerful, she thinks research papers are going to continue requiring human interpretation to best understand what the human who wrote it meant.